Welcome to Habilitation VI UK

 Membership Benefits

-• Access to a broad range of local and national HAB VI UK approved CPD
+• Access to a broad range of local and national HAB VI UK approved CPD, including online Level 2 Food Hygiene

-• Opportunities to attend a national conference at a reduced fee
+• Opportunities to attend an annual national conference at a substantially reduced fee.

-• Access to advice, help and support from a Regional Executive who also organises local CPD training and meetings each year.
-Local issues are then discussed at the National Executive meeting.
+• Access to advice, help and support from a Regional Rep, who also organises local CPD training and meetings each year.
+Local issues can be escalated to the HabVIUK Executive

-• Opportunity to be placed on the Register of Qualified Habilitation Specialists once the probationary period is completed and the relevant qualifications attained
+• Option to be placed on the Register of Qualified Habilitation Specialists once the relevant qualifications are attained and the probationary period is completed.

 • Opportunity to become part of the largest network of Habilitation Professionals in the UK

-• To help promote the profession and influence policy
+• Opportunity to promote the profession and influence policy.

 What is Habilitation?

-There are now two main entry qualifications into the profession of Habilitation Specialists.
-If you are coming from outside the field you may like to consider these.
+There are now two main entry qualifications into the profession of Habilitation Specialists, and these are the only qualifications recognised by Habilitation VI UK

 Latest News